HexaneNetworks/help-articles/content/garrys-mod/debugging/your-map-differs-from-the-servers-error.md

 #### Method - For the Server Owner
 1. Navigate to the [Game Panel](https://gamepanel.hexanenetworks.com) and proceed to login.
-2. Click on **Game Services** button and if prompted select the server you would like to change the name of.
+2. Click on **Game Services** button and if prompted select the server you would like to apply the fix to.
 3. Navigate to the **File Manager**
 4. Navigate to the ``garrysmod/maps`` directory.
 5. Proceed to rename the map that you are currently using on the server.